bihealth/sodar-server/docs_manual/source/dev_guide.rst

 For testing the Django site, see
 `SODAR Core testing conventions <https://sodar-core.readthedocs.io/en/dev/dev_core_guide.html#testing-conventions>`_.

-For testing the samplesheets Vue app, unit tests using Jest are expected.
+For testing the samplesheets Vue3 app, unit tests using Vitest and Vue Test Utils are expected.
 Data from SODAR Ajax API views needs to be mocked.
-For general hints see :ref:`dev_resource_vue_test`.
+For general hints, see :ref:`dev_resource_vue3_test`.

 .. _dev_guide_doc: